Business Analyst, Architecture and Delivery Team, Auckland Council

 As part of the graduate programme Denis was able to navigate his way around many different areas of Auckland Council.

 “My experience here has been very diverse, and valuable and I’m really excited about my future in this organisation.
-One of the highlights in my role so far was being involved in a project that focused on fitting high-speed wireless internet routers on the Auckland Libraries’ mobile libraries cars.
+One of the highlights during the graduate programme was being involved in a project that focused on fitting high-speed wireless internet routers on the Auckland Libraries’ mobile libraries cars.
 This meant bringing the internet to households that don’t have internet access at home, so when the mobile library vehicle travels to such neighbourhoods, Aucklanders can use it free of charge.”

 Highlights and experiences